How To Survive Flying With Kids

 5. DO bring copious amounts of hand sanitizer.
 It helps your peace of mind, if nothing else.
 The only down side is that you can’t actually squirt it into your kids’ mouths.
 Once, while on a plane with my son, I looked over at him and he was actually sliding his seatbelt inside his mouth.
 Inside.
 His.
 Mouth.
 Like to make sure he could get every single germ available.
 And then when he licked the hand rails on the train between terminals I pretty much gave him up as a lost cause for sickness and fevers to come, and seriously started questioning his intelligence.
 We had to start telling him that there is actual poop on everything in the airport (which there probably is) and that mental image finally slowed down the licking…a bit.

 6. DON’T bring a million toys or waste your money on buying “new” toys.
 Kids don’t give a shit about toys when they are busy trying to make your life a living nightmare.
-The best toys on a plane?
+The best airplane toys?
 Ask your flight attendant for a couple of plastic cups and some straws .
 And you won’t even care when they fall on the ground and you never see them again.

 8. DO let your older kid watch whatever junk and play whatever game on whatever electronic device available.
 Survival is survival, and as you are already wrestling the aforementioned spider monkey on crack, you probably won’t have the mental space to answer 5 billion questions about how planes get into the air or why farts stink or listen to how hot the pink power ranger is, and what does hot mean anyway?